MicrosoftDocs/power-platform/power-platform/well-architected/implementing-recommendations.md

 ---
-title: Complete an Power Platform Well-Architected Review assessment
+title: Complete an Power Platform Well-Architected assessment
-description: Learn about Power Platform Well-Architected Review and Azure Advisor recommendations that can help you continuously improve your workload.
+description: Learn about Power Platform Well-Architected recommendations that can help you continuously improve your workload.
 author: robstand
 ms.author: rstand
 ms.date: 05/10/2024
 ms.topic: conceptual
 ms.subservice: well-architected
+contributors:
+    - chkittel
 ---

-# Complete an Power Platform Well-Architected Review assessment
+# Complete a Power Platform Well-Architected assessment

 [Power Platform Well-Architected Review](/assessments/azure-architecture-review/) is a self-assessment that can help a workload team examine a workload from the perspective of  Power Platform Well-Architected.
 It consists of approximately 60 questions that are based on the key recommendations provided in the pillars of Power Platform Well-Architected.
-The assessment tool can also pull in [Azure Advisor](/azure/advisor/) recommendations for an Azure subscription or resource group.

 At the end of the assessment, you get recommendations and corresponding links to supporting material that can help you improve your workload's design.
 You can export these recommendations into a file that you can use to incorporate the recommendations into the operational processes for continuous workload improvement.